cloudera/CML_llm-hol/README.md

 For this exercise html links are already provided in  ```2_populate_vector_db/html_links.txt```.
 These sample links point to various pages of [Cloudera's CML documentation](https://docs.cloudera.com/machine-learning/cloud/).
 In this lab you have an option to point to other URL location(s) by updating this file.
 However, any time you update the links you will also need to rerun the job.

-There are two ways to create a JOB in CML: via the UI or programmatically with [CML's APIv2](https://docs.cloudera.com/machine-learning/cloud/api/topics/ml-api-v2.html).
+There are two ways to create a _Job_ in CML: via the UI or programmatically with [CML's APIv2](https://docs.cloudera.com/machine-learning/cloud/api/topics/ml-api-v2.html).
 In production you would likely opt for the second option.
 For this exercise, it's useful to create a job through the UI so we can understand the process a bit better.

 >**2a.** Note that your project already has one job, namely _Pull and Convert HTMLS to TXT_.
 This job will be a dependency of a new job you create.
 You do not need to run it just yet.
 ![Alt text](./assets/html-scrape-1.png)